lucasaug/Compilers-Assignments/README.md

 [Compiler Course Assignments]

-Code used for the assignments in the Compilers course from Universidade Federal de Minas Gerais in 2016/2.
+Code used for the assignments in the Compilers course in 2016/2.